 Admission to the DPT Program requires having earned a baccalaureate degree from an accredited institution with a minimum overall GPA of 2.75, 3.0 in the prerequisite courses (listed below), at least 40 observation hours under a licensed physical therapist and completion of the Graduate Record Examination, taken within five years prior to being admitted.
 An updated resume and three letters of recommendation from three professionals must also be submitted.
 Details of the admission process are elaborated in the application packet available from the Admissions Office.

 NOTE: For the first cohort of students starting in August 2015, the application deadline is Friday, May 15, 2015.
-At this point, we have a fully deposited incoming class of 32 students, however, there are openings available on our wait list.

 The Doctor of Physical Therapy Program at Emory & Henry College will participate in the Physical Therapist Centralized Application Service, known as PTCAS, in the 2015-16 admissions cycle.
 Applicants applying to the entry-level physical therapist education program for the 2016 class should apply online using the PTCAS application, beginning in July 2015.
 Detailed information regarding the Program’s admission requirements can also be found by visiting: http://www.ehc.edu/academics/programs/graduate-programs/doctor-physical-therapy-program/

 PTCAS has a team dedicated to helping applicants with the application process.
 Please direct all questions about the PTCAS application to the PTCAS Customer Service Team.
 The Customer Service information is listed below.

 Hours of Operation: Monday – Friday 9am-5pm ET